pedrotmr/pedrotmr/README.md

 #### About me

 - Full Stack Software Engineer in the JS ecosystem
-- Passionate about design and developing visual appealing apps
+- Passionate about design and developing visually appealing apps
 - Also a blockchain and crypto enthusiast
 - Based remotely, I've been bit of a nomad